SmartBear/soapui-raml-plugin/README.md

 ### Download & Install

-As of the 1.2 version the plugin is only available via the Plugin Repository / Plugin Manager button in top toolbars of either SoapUI Pro 5.1+ or Ready!
-API 1.0+
+As of the 1.2 version the plugin is only available via the Plugin Repository / Plugin Manager button in top toolbars of either SoapUI Pro 5.1+ or ReadyAPI 1.0+

 ### Build it yourself